strongloop/tracing-example-app/README.md

 some graphs load, but the data won't fluctuate because the server we started earlier is not busy handling requests.

-Create some variation in the graphs by running the [`./send-request` script](send-request) to make repeated cURL requests to the server:
+Create some variation in the graphs by running the [`./send-requests-repeatedly` script](send-requests-repeatedly) to make repeated cURL requests to the server:

 ```
 ./send-requests-repeatedly